0xMukesh/thw-faucet-cli/blog.md

 export default connectWallet;
 ```

 👀 We have to change some code in the website.
 So let's head back to the `web` folder and open the `pages/index.tsx` file.
-Let's replace the code where we were showing the user's wallet address after he connected to redirecting the user to the local express's `/callback` with the address query parameter.
+Let's replace the code where we were showing the user's wallet address after they have connected theirs to redirecting the user to the local express's `/callback` with the address query parameter.

 ```ts
 import type { NextPage } from "next";